-Specific Objectives Content The learner should be able to: • identify the various regional Regional economic groupings: economic groupings in Africa. - East African Community (EAC)
+Specific Objectives Content The learner should be able to: identify the various regional economic groupings in Africa.
+Regional economic groupings: East African Community (EAC)

 Specific Objectives Content explain the objectives of the various regional economic groupings in Africa. discuss the challenges faced by the various economic groupings. assess the achievements of the various regional economic groupings.
 Economic Community of West African States (ECOWAS) Common Market for Eastern and Southern Africa (COMESA) Southern African Development Commission (SADC) Objectives of the economic regional groupings The challenges faced by regional economic groups Achievements of regional economic groupings in Africa